Change is in the air for Delta and its Sky Clubs. In this case, change is a good thing – especially for Delta flyers at Chicago-O'Hare (ORD).

 The easiest way is by simply holding the Platinum Card® from American Express – and not the co-branded Delta version.

 This card opens more lounge doors than any other travel credit card on the market.
 So long as you’re flying Delta that day, you can just show your Platinum card and your boarding pass, and gain access.
-You can bring up to two additional guests, but it will cost you: Each guest costs $39.
+You can bring up to two additional guests, but it will cost you: After a hike in February 2023, each guest costs $50.

 Click Here to learn more about the Platinum Card® from American Express.